macintux/riak-application-guide/front.md

 Furthermore, this neither an operations guide nor an architecture guide.
 Understanding how Riak works under the covers is useful, but it should not be necessary for software development.

+## What do I need to read?

+While I'd hope that everyone will read this whole document, I have enough partially-read books on my shelves (analog and digital) to know better.

+Above all, read [How not to write a Riak application].
+If the anti-patterns make sense, feel free to skip [Denormalization] and jump directly to [Data modeling].

+If [Data modeling] and the preceding content makes sense, the the guide has achieved its primary purpose of encouraging a different mindset when thinking about how Riak applications should be designed.

+Past that point, the guide jumps into more practical content for developing an application, and you can jump around as well, but be sure to read [Write failures] under [Request tuning], because Riak errors and write failures are two very different things.